Asif-Iqbal-Bhatti/High-Entropy-Alloys/README.md

 ![versions](https://img.shields.io/pypi/pyversions/Django?color=green&label=python&style=plastic)
 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](http://perso.crans.org/besson/LICENSE.html)

-### DISCLAIMER: USE AT YOUR OWN RISK.
+### DISCLAIMER: Please be sure to use it at your risk.
 THERE IS NO IMPLIED WARRANTY WHATSOEVER!

+## Scripts used in this paper are uploaded to this repository https://doi.org/10.1016/j.commatsci.2024.113196

 ## Overview
 _> This GitHub repository contains a collection of Python scripts for analyzing various properties of High Entropy Alloys (HEAs).
 The scripts cover a range of topics, including screw dislocations, Generalized Stacking Fault Energy (GSFE), Frenkel Kontorova, Nudged Elastic Band (NEB), and Short-Range Order (SRO).
 Additionally, it includes Machine Learning (ML), Deep Neural Networks (DNN), and linear regression codes to study HEAs.
 Furthermore, a work-in-progress ML-based potential for HEAs, from ternary to quinary compositions, is also included._